evanovar/RobloxAccountManager/README.md

 # 🚀 Roblox Account Manager

 A fast, lightweight console tool for managing multiple Roblox accounts with secure cookie extraction.
-Created by evanovar · Contact: Discord (same username as on GitHub).
+Created by evanovar
+Contact: Discord (same username as on GitHub).
+⭐ If you like this project, please consider starring the repository! ⭐

 ## ✨ Features